mtiller/ModelicaBook/text/source/components/packages/msl.rst

 physical and machine constants.
 The library is small enough that we can include the source code for this package directly.
-The following represents the ``Modelica.Constants`` package from version 3.2.1 of the Modelica Standard Library (with a few cosmetic changes and additional comments):
+The following represents the ``Modelica.Constants`` package from version 3.2.1 of the Modelica Standard Library (with a few cosmetic changes):

 .. code-block:: modelica